akopytov/sysbench/README.md

 General syntax
 --------------

-The general syntax for SysBench is as follows:
+The general syntax for sysbench is as follows:

 		  sysbench [common-options] --test=name [test-options] command